Adaptive time Compressed QITE (ACQ) and its geometrical interpretation: Adaptive Compressed QITE (ACQ)

-and since we know that (Q)ITE initially follows a gradient descent, the extremal point $t_n$ will be a minimum.
-In the following section we delve deeper into estimations of this "time step".
-Finally the evolved state is
+where $\Delta \tau_m=\tau_m-\tau_{m-1}$ is the time difference between steps and $\tau_m$ is the time at which the energy would start to increase.
+Since it is known that (Q)ITE initially follows a gradient descent, the extremal point $\tau_m$ will always be a minimum of the energy.
+The described procedure is iterative and requires finding previous steps to compute the following one as